Back to top

 Susan Heinking, AIA, NCARB, LEED FellowSenior Vice President, High Performance and Sustainable Construction

-Susan holds a Master of Architecture from the University of Oregon and is an active presenter at industry conventions.
+Susan holds a Master of Architecture degree from the University of Oregon and is a frequent speaker at national sustainable conventions.

 Read more about Susan's accomplishments.